Daughter of Putin’s ‘spiritual guide’ killed in car bomb ‘meant for her father’

 Media reports suggested both Ms Dugina and her father were at an event together outside of Moscow and were due to travel back together.

+Mr Dugin used to be head of the sociology department at Moscow State University, but lost his job in 2014 after activists accused him of encouraging genocide in a rant in support of separatists in Ukraine in which he shouted “kill, kill, kill”.

+Before Russia launched its all-out invasion of Ukraine this year, he had criticised Mr Putin for not taking more of the country in the previous offensive.

-It comes after a drone hit Russia’s navy headquarters in Crimea, the latest in a string of setbacks for Moscow in the region over the course of its war in Ukraine.
+The deadly explosion comes after a drone hit Russia’s navy headquarters in Crimea, the latest in a string of setbacks for Moscow in the region over the course of its war in Ukraine.

 The incident took place within the heavily fortified Black Sea fleet base in Sevastopol on Saturday morning.